 - For those wishing to complete a Major Rotation at Children’s Hospital, Paediatric Health Psychology, resident applicants must have the following credentials:

-- coursework at the graduate and/or undergraduate level in child or lifespan development (or both) and in child psychopathology, assessment, and intervention; and
+- Coursework at the graduate and/or undergraduate level in child or lifespan development (or both) and in child psychopathology, assessment, and intervention; and

-- a minimum of 75 face-to-face hours of child and/or adolescent therapeutic experience.
+- A minimum of 75 face-to-face hours of child and/or adolescent therapeutic experience.

-Because of the specialized nature of the Neuropsychology Track positions, academic preparation and practicum experience within the area of neuropsychology are necessary.
+Because of the specialized nature of the Neuropsychology Track position, academic preparation and practicum experience within the area of neuropsychology are necessary.
 We strongly prefer that resident applicants meet the guidelines put forth at the Houston Conference on Specialty Education and Training in Clinical Neuropsychology.
 Specific requirements for applicants to this track are listed below.